 assistant Michael Sullivan $400,000 and issue a public apology to

-any of you read or even care about the press on my old assistant
+any of you read or even care about the press on my old assistant and

-with the guys.
+the guys.
 We are recording at Tommy's Atrium studio and James Michael

 is producing.
 We laid down the bass and drums yesterday and Mick Mars

 comes in today to blast the guitars.
 Then Vince is coming in next week

 to do his vocals.
 Haven't been in the studio in a few years with the

 guys and it feels like magic.
-Hard to explain what it
+Hard to explain what it sounds like other

-tweets, "One of the loves of my life has gone.
+"One of the loves of my life has gone.
 My Dear Mother has passed."